ESGF/esgf-prepare/docs/synopsis.rst

 In the case that your data already follows the appropriate directory structure, you may want to check that all values of each facet are correctly declared in the ``esg.<project_id>.ini`` sections.
-The ``check-vocab`` command allows you to easily check the configuration file attributes by scanning your data tree.
+The ``check-vocab`` command allows you to easily check the configuration file attributes by scanning your data tree, and the facet values will be derived from the directory pattern.

+Alternatively, you may supply a list of dataset IDs in a text file.
+In this case, the ``check-vocab`` command will perform a similar operation without scanning the file system, and the facet values will be derived from the dataset ID pattern.

 ``esgprep mapfile``
 *******************